ksy141/openmscg/docs/source/commands/cgfm.rst

         save    = 'return'
     )

+* Read `Ridge Regression (regularization) <https://en.wikipedia.org/wiki/Ridge_regression>`_ for more information about the Ridge model.

+* Read the article `A Bayesian statistics approach to multiscale coarse graining <https://aip.scitation.org/doi/pdf/10.1063/1.3033218>`_ for more information about this approach.

 * If you have used the old ``MSCGFM`` software, this command is a replacement to the ``newfm`` command in ``MSCGFM``.

 Ultra Coarse-Graining